 Initial velocity of boy = u1 = 5 ms-1

 Initial velocity of trolley = u2 = 1.5 ms-1

 Q12: Define the SI unit of force.
 A force of 2N acting on a body changes its velocity uniformly from 2 m/s to 5 m/s in 10 s.
 Calculate the mass of the body.
 [CBSE 2018, 2022]

 Ans: SI unit of force is Newton (N).
 The force applied by a body is equal to 1 N if it accelerates a unit mass by 1 m/s2 in its direction.

 Given: F = 2N, t = - 10 s, u = 2 ms-1,

 v = 5 ms-1.

-Ans.
-The force applied by runner on ground is action force.
-Reaction force of ground acts on runner and pushes him forward.
+Ans: The force applied by the runner on the ground is action force.
+The reaction force of ground acts on runner and pushes him forward.

-Q.14.
-Out of the four physical quantities associated with the motion of an object viz force, velocity, acceleration and momentum which one remains constant for all bodies large or small, undergoing a free fall?
-[CBSE 2015]
+Q14: Out of the four physical quantities associated with the motion of an object viz force, velocity, acceleration and momentum which one remains constant for all bodies large or small, undergoing a free fall?
+[CBSE 2017, 2019 ]

 Acceleration remains constant.
 Thus force also remains constant (as F = ma).